linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 Named entity extraction is a core subtask to build knowledge from semi/unstructured text sources<sup><a href="#fn1" id="ref1">1</a></sup>.
 Considering recent increases in computing power and decreases in the costs of data storage, data scientists and developers can build large knowledge bases that contain millions of entities and hundreds of millions of facts about them.
 These knowledge bases are key contributors to intelligent computer behavior<sup><a href="#fn2" id="ref2">2</a></sup>.
 Therefore, named entity extraction is at the core of several popular technologies such as smart assistants ([Siri](http://www.apple.com/ios/siri/), [Google Now](https://www.google.com/landing/now/)), machine reading, and deep interpretation of natural language<sup><a href="#fn3" id="ref3">3</a></sup>.

 With a realization of how essential it is to recognize information units like names, including person, organization and location names, and numeric expressions including time, date, money and percent expressions, several questions come to mind.
-How do you perform named entity extraction, which is formally called “[Named Entity Recognition and Classification (NERC)](https://benjamins.com/catalog/bct.19)”?
+How do you perform named entity extraction, formally known as “[Named Entity Recognition and Classification (NERC)](https://benjamins.com/catalog/bct.19)”?
 What tools are out there?
 How can you evaluate their performance?
 And most important, what works with Python (shamelessly exposing my bias)?

-This post will survey openly available NERC tools and compare the results against hand labeled data for precision, accuracy, and recall.
+This post will survey open source NERC tools and compare the results against hand labeled data for precision, accuracy, and recall.
 The tools and basic information extraction principles in this discussion begin the process of structuring unstructured data.
+Principles in this post can be used to perform more complex natural language processing piplines that derive unique insights from large collections of unstructured data.

 We will specifically learn to:
 1. follow the data science pipeline (see image below)
 2. prepare semistructured natural language data for ingest using regex
 3. create a custom corpus in [Natural Language Toolkit](http://www.nltk.org/)
-4. use a suite of openly available NERC tools to extract entities and store in json format; supports open data sharing
+4. use a suite open source NERC tools to extract entities and store in json format; supports open data sharing principles
-5. compare the performance of NERC tools on our corpus
+5. compare the performance of NERC tools
-6. improve named entity extraction by combining only the true positives from NERC results (ensemble classifier)
+6. improve named entity extraction implementing a simplistic ensemble classifier

 <br>
-<a href="#pipe" id="pipeline"><center><h3>The Data Science Pipeline:<br>Georgetown Data Science Certificate Program</h3></center></a>
+<a href="#pipe" id="pipeline"><center><h3>The Data Science Pipeline:<br>Practical Data Science Cookbook</h3></center></a>
 <div class="image">

       <img src="./files/data_science_pipeline.png" alt="Data Science Pipeline" height="300" width="450" top:"35" left:"170" />